CRM and Data PlatformsEmail Marketing & AutomationSocial Media & Influencer Marketing

 Listen to what your customers are telling you – but not too closely.

 Confused?
 Let’s take an example.
-What we mean is that while the customers may be asking for phone support, what they really want is a fast response.
-To that end, it is highly recommended that your support team undergoes training which can help them to promptly and preemptively address a customer’s queries.
+While customers may be asking for phone support, they want a fast response.
+To that end, it is highly recommended that your support team undergo training to help them promptly and preemptively address customers’ queries.

 The Pros & Cons of Top Customer Support Tools: A Quick Guide

-There’s no doubt that when it comes to customer services, different companies opt for different strategies – on the basis their needs, customer’s expectations, budgetary concerns, and so on.
-Plus, with a plethora of options available today, it can get confusing and overwhelming to say the least.
+There’s no doubt that when it comes to customer services, different companies opt for different strategies – based on their needs, customer’s expectations, budgetary concerns, etc. Plus, with many options available today, it can get confusing and overwhelming.
 To make things easier for you, we’ve listed the top pros and cons for the four key customer support channels in action today, namely:

 Phone Support:

-• It is one of the most famous and preferred types of customer service options among brands around the globe.
+• It is one of the most famous and preferred customer service options among global brands.

-• It is a direct form of communication which leaves no room for any errors or misunderstanding.
+• It is a direct form of communication that leaves no room for errors or misunderstandings.

 • It immediately and accurately addresses a customer’s concerns and emotions.

-• It is effective in taking care of complex and more urgent issues that the customers may face.
+• It effectively takes care of complex and more urgent issues that the customers may face.

-• It may lead to extreme duress and frustration if the customers end up waiting for a longer duration.
-This typically happens if the agents are busy or if the company is under-staffed.
+• If customers wait longer, they may experience extreme duress and frustration.
+This typically happens if the agents are busy or the company is understaffed.

-• Technical issues such as poor network can hinder customers from calling for help.
+• Technical issues like poor networks can hinder customers from calling for help.

 Chat Support: